2b3ez/FileManager4TinyMCE/readme.txt

    toolbar: "undo redo | bold italic underline | alignleft aligncenter alignright alignjustify | bullist numlist outdent indent | styleselect forecolor backcolor | link unlink anchor | image media | print preview code"
  });

-P.S.: if you have a site with url-rewriting is required to edit both plugin.min.js files and change the relative url after file: to a absolute url from root  "/path/to/file" otherwise
+P.S.: if you have a site with url-rewriting is required to edit both plugin.min.js files and change the relative url after file: to a absolute url from root  "/path/to/file" otherwise.
+Remember to assign permits to upload dir and thumbs dir.
+Moreover set the thumbs folder out of base upload folder; the best is to put it in the same level.

 Localization: ENG,FRA,ITA,GER[Oliver Beta],POR-BRA[paulomanrique]